vkobinski/db-in-c/README.md

  - Create a table
  - Get table information

+ The code aims to be readable, so to undestand the code, you can start by reading the `main.c` file.

 Right now the implementation supports one row per file.
 The table and its information is persisted in a file that is passed to the program as an argument.

 ## File Architecture